 What is the best way to remove snow from a driveway?
 There is certainly still a place for good old-fashioned snow shovels, even in today's hi-tech world.
 By following a few easy shoveling tips, you should be able to remove snow from driveways safely, comfortably, and efficiently:

+Of course, if health issues make snow shovelling impossible for you, you can always consider a snowblower.
+In certain situations, having a small electric snowblower may prove helpful.
 But if you are healthy and have a short driveway, at least two arguments can be made on behalf of removing snow using a snow shovel:

 - You will save money.

 - You will get that exercise that you're always complaining is so hard to get during the long winter.